odota/core/_posts/ability-upgrade-removal.md

 We currently have 100 million matches in our database.
 Each match's ability upgrade information takes 9 KB of data.
-In our opinion, this isn't entirely useful information a few hours after a match and especially between patches when heros are reworked.
+In our opinion, this isn't entirely useful information a few hours after a match and especially between patches when heroes are reworked.
 We're also not currently doing any aggregations over ability data (which would be very expensive).
 By cutting these from our database, we're saving a huge chunk of space.

 Happy Dota!